makuto/Liked-Saved-Image-Downloader/README.md

 Reddit User Image Scraper
 --------------------------

-Use this shitty Python script I whipped up in an hour to download all of your reddit saved and upvoted/liked images to disk.
+Use this ~~shitty~~ awesome Python script I whipped up ~~in an hour~~ over a couple months of sporadic development to download all of your reddit saved and upvoted/liked images to disk.

 Make sure you have PRAW installed:
 `pip install praw`